JoakimTeixeira/image-search/README.md

 ## Running the Project

-To get started, fork the repository and then run the following commands:
+To get started, fork the repository and rename the file ".env-example" to ".env" and fill in information about your API key.

+Then, run the following commands:

     npm install
     npm run start

+## Additional Information

+All project images are free stock photos provided by [Pexels API](https://www.pexels.com/api/)